adobe/spectrum-web-components/README.md

 ### Screenshot testing

-Note: visual regression is done automatically on pull requests via CircleCI; unless you are making larger changes, it's okay to make use of that directly as opposed to doing visual regression local to your machine.
+Note: visual regression is done automatically on pull requests via CircleCI; however, the following outlines how you can run these tests local to your machine.

 Visual regressions are tracked via screenshot testing powered by [`@web/test-runner-visual-regression`](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-visual-regression).
 Due to the font metrics not being identical, it is difficult to rely on screenshot-based testing across operating systems.
 Because of this, the library manages its golden image cache internal to CircleCI, rather than as a part of the git repository.
 Neither the `screenshots-baseline` nor `screenshots-actual` directory should be added to git.
 When working with visual regression tests locally to manage changes you are making, be sure to create a baseline locally before you begin development (alternatively, you can pull down the main branch to generate the baselines for your in-progress work).